Skip to main content

 Kidney Cancer Stages

 After someone is diagnosed with kidney cancer, doctors will try to figure out whether it has spread, and if so, how far.
 This process is called staging.
-The stage of a cancer describes how much cancer is in the body.
+The stage describes how much cancer is in the body.
 It helps determine how serious the cancer is and how best to treat it.
 Doctors also use a cancer's stage when talking about survival statistics.

-How is stage determined?
+How is the kidney cancer stage determined?

 The staging system most often used for kidney cancer is the American Joint Committee on Cancer (AJCC) TNM system.
 The TNM system is based on 3 key pieces of information:

-• The size and extent of the main tumor (T): How large is the tumor?
+• The size and extent of the main (primary) tumor (T): How large is the tumor?
 Has it has grown into nearby areas?

 • The spread to nearby lymph nodes (N): Has the cancer spread to nearby lymph nodes?